 Jump to:

-- Sugar - I like to use regular white sugar, but you can use light brown sugar for a deeper, more caramel flavor.
+- Sugar - I like to use granulated white sugar (caster sugar), but you can use light brown sugar for a deeper, more caramel flavor.

 - Lemon Juice - A dash of lemon helps to bring out the flavor of the blueberries.
 You can use fresh or bottled lemon juice.
 You can also add a little lemon zest if you want some extra zing.